Gouderg/website-cv/Projects.md

 #### Description

 JosephIA est une petite intelligence artificielle qui joue contre un utilisateur au puissance 4 et au tictactoe.
-Il peut aussi resoudre un sudoku.
+Il peut aussi résoudre un sudoku.

 JosephIA is a small artificial intelligence that plays with a user at power 4 and tictactoe.
 It can also solve a sudoku.